hsaygan/B.Tech-Project/README.md

 # B.Tech-Project
-All the updates and current work-in-progress for my B.Tech Project, along with Namish Narayan.
+All the updates and current work-in-progress for my B.Tech Project, along with Namish Narayan under the guidance of Kshitiz Verma Sir.

 ## Current Work:
   * Sentiment Data Analysis